Is you communication only an illusion?

 It’s hard not to appreciate a good metaphor.
 There’s something disarming about it, the way it instructs without telling, allowing us the opportunity to discover our own connections to the lessons it holds, whatever they might be.

-As a Facilitator of Fascination I often use verbal and visual metaphors in my Hashtag Positivity presentations, both as engagement and communication tools.
+As a Facilitator of Fascination I often use verbal and visual metaphors in my Hashtag Positivity workshops and keynote presentations, both as engagement and communication tools.
 One of my favorite demonstrations is when I hold up a playing card and invite a participant in the professional development workshop to think of a card.
 In fact, I invite you to think a card yourself right now.
 Yes you!
 Think of any playing card.

 Do you have one in mind?
 If not, think of one quick!